-NOTE: If a PA student believes that behavior in violation of the University's policy against sexual and other unlawful harassment has occurred, the student should notify the Director of Human Resources as soon as possible.
+NOTE: If a PA student believes that behavior in violation of the University's policy against sexual and other unlawful harassment has occurred, the student should notify the Title IX Coordinator (titleix@pacific.edu) as soon as possible.
 Additionally, there are grievance procedures to resolve alleged acts of discrimination outlined in the University's policy statement on prohibited discrimination.
-Any person having a complaint of a violation of this policy statement should contact the Director of Human Resources.
-The University's policy against sexual and other unlawful harassment is available in the Department of Human Resources and through Campus Life. http://www.pacific.edu/Campus-Life/Safety-and-Conduct/Sexual-Assault--Title-IX-Resources-and-Support.html
+(Sexual Misconduct Procedures and Support).
+Any person having a complaint of a violation of this policy statement should contact the Title IX Coordinator.
+The University's policy against sexual and other unlawful harassment is available in the Department of Human Resources and through Campus Life.